Hiring a Team vs Hiring an Individual

 Sarah spends more time on this and eventually figures out how to fix the layout and link issues with the help of Jeff.
 Monica spends some of her time helping Sarah improve the email copy.
 Finally, after a long day, they send out the email blast and everyone is happy.

 What took a solid 8 hours to do could have been done in less than half of the time if Monica and Sarah had access to an email marketing specialist and a copywriter.
 Instead, both Monica and Sarah lost time that could have been working on something else that is within their specialty instead of spending time on things that were not.
 Not to mention, spending more money than necessary to achieve the same tasks by paying Sarah to spend time on projects that she really shouldn’t have been working on in the first place.

 Monica learns an important lesson here and decides to hire HiredMarketing.com for her next marketing project which saves her time, money, and frustration.

 You have probably heard the saying, “The Jack Of All Trades Is The Master Of None”.
 This is especially true in the field of business marketing.
 Instead of trying to hire out marketing tasks individually, let us show you the HiredMarketing.com difference of working with marketing teams.
 You will work with a marketing team manager who will be your single point of contact and who will coordinate your entire marketing project with your marketing team.

-Prices start at just $750 per month.
+Prices start at just $1,500 per month for your custom marketing team.
 Let’s Talk.